 The recommendation follows a discovery that some foreign investors are engaging in “small” businesses such as selling of chickens in markets.

 LCC Public Relations Manager George Sichimba said the discovery was made in the early hours of today when the committee undertook a surprise tour of Soweto, City Market and Micheal Chilufya markets for on the sport check.

-He said three people allegedly selling chickens on behalf of Chinese investors were apprehended and taken to Civic Center where they were interrogated the committee before being released.
+He said three people allegedly selling chickens on behalf of Chinese investors were apprehended and taken to Civic Center where they were interrogated by the committee before being released.

 Mr Sichimba said the committee wanted to extract more information from the three in a friendly environment as they were not free to do so at the market.

-“When interrogated, they disclosed that chickens weighing one kilogram are selling at an average price of K14.50 when Zambian sell similar chickens at double the price, however, the workers refuted allegations that chickens reared Chinese mature in three weeks because of the “special” feed given to them,” he said.
+“When interrogated, they disclosed that chickens weighing one kilogram are selling at an average price of K14.50 when Zambian sell similar chickens at double the price, however, the workers refuted allegations that chickens reared by Chinese mature in three weeks because of the “special” feed given to them,” he said.

-Chairperson of the committee, Patrick Mwansa who is also Kabulonga Ward 12 Councillor, said his committee will do everything possible to protect Zambians from unfair competition allegedly created foreign investors who have invaded local markets.
+Chairperson of the committee, Patrick Mwansa who is also Kabulonga Ward 12 Councillor, said his committee will do everything possible to protect Zambians from unfair competition allegedly created by foreign investors who have invaded local markets.

 Mr Mwansa said it is better that foreign investor’s concentration on production of goods and engage in wholesaling at markets.